ingramali/gdracul-1/README.md

 And Done.

 <b>It's doesn't have virus</b>, but if your antivirus give an alert, the reason is the <b>command line</b> I did in the source code.<b></br>
-I try to make a folder</b> in your disk,</br>at this location: <b>"C:\GDracul - v1.0.1"</b> and the antivirus think it's a malicious command.
+I try to make a folder</b> in your disk, at this location: <b>"C:\GDracul - v1.0.1"</b> and the antivirus think it's a malicious command.
 So don't worry about this.

 --------------------------------------------------------------------------------
 LINUX